Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_01.md

 * API Key Issues: If you see an authentication error, verify your HuggingFace API key is set,
 * Python Version: If you encounter compatibility issues, make sure you're using Python 3.10+
 * Import Errors: If you see module not found errors, verify that pip install -r requirements.txt completed successfully
-* Workflows Errors: Run: `docker exec dapr_redis redis-cli FLUSHAL & docker restart dapr_redis`
+* Workflows Errors: Run: `docker exec dapr_redis redis-cli FLUSHALL && docker restart dapr_redis`

 ## Next assignment

-Make sure you stop all running processes before proceeding to the next assignment.
+Ensure all running processes are stopped before proceeding to the next assignment.
 Let's move on to the next challenge where you'll learn how to configure durability in Agents.